germannnickPersonal/PicoW-Amana-AC-Control-Board/README.md

 **PicoThermostat was developed by Nick Germann.**

-The project architecture, hardware integration, HVAC control behavior, safety logic, and implementation decisions were developed as part of a personal embedded-systems project.
+The project architecture, hardware integration, HVAC control behavior, safety logic, and implementation decisions were developed and written as part of a personal embedded-systems project.

 AI tools were used as a development aid for:

 * Code review
 * Debugging
 * Identifying implementation errors
-* Discussing control-flow and concurrency issues
 * Assisting with development and refinement of the `web_server.py` interface
 * Documentation and comment cleanup

-The project was iteratively reviewed, modified, and tested by the author rather than being produced as a fully AI-generated codebase.
+The project was iteratively reviewed, modified, and tested by the author rather than being produced as AI-generated codebase.

 ---